24 R&D breakthroughs that shaped 2024

 - Optimizes designs, reduces material waste, and increases flexibility

 Divergent Technologies’ DAPS (Divergent Adaptive Production System) made strides in automotive manufacturing in 2024.
 This end-to-end digital platform combines AI-driven generative design, additive manufacturing, and automated assembly to create complex structures with optimized efficiency.
-The system gained notable traction through high-profile partnerships, collaborating with Bugatti in June to produce chassis and suspension components for the Tourbillon hypercar, leveraging DAPS for weight reduction and performance enhancements.
-A subsequent partnership with McLaren in July focused on using DAPS for chassis components in their next-generation supercars, aiming to improve performance, sustainability, and production efficiency.
-The system’s ability to optimize designs, reduce material waste, and increase production flexibility compared to traditional methods demonstrates its potential to revolutionize high-performance vehicle manufacturing.
+The system gained notable traction through high-profile partnerships, collaborating with Bugatti in June to produce chassis and suspension components for the Tourbillon hypercar, leveraging DAPS for weight reduction and performance gains.

 15. Neurological breakthroughs in spinal cord injury treatment